← All guides

 0 9 * * * cd ~/idea-forge && claude -p "Run the co-founder brief in CLAUDE.md"

 The point is not the tooling.
 It is the split: capture stays free, diligence gets scheduled, and you only ever look at a ranked list.
+It is the same scheduled-agent move behind putting your competitor research on autopilot: let the slow work run overnight so you wake up to answers, not a to-do list.

 Do this now